killerswan/triad/doc/intro-slides-rough/intro.md

 You trust them?
 You give a copy of all your keys to one person?

 # 14. Other proposals:
-legal escrow
+* legal escrow
-bank safe deposit box
+* bank safe deposit box
-US Marine Corp. defended physical building with a safe
+* US Marine Corp. defended physical building